deepmodeling/unimol_tools/README.md

     dataset.data_type=csv \
     dataset.smiles_column=smiles \
     training.total_steps=10000 \
-    training.batch_size=32
+    training.batch_size=16 \
+    training.update_freq=1
 ```

 All available options are defined in
 [`pretrain_config.py`](unimol_tools/pretrain/pretrain_config.py), and checkpoints
 along with the dictionary are saved to the run directory.
+When GPU memory is
+limited, increase `training.update_freq` to accumulate gradients while keeping
+the effective batch size `n_gpu * training.batch_size * training.update_freq`.

 ## Credits
 We thanks all contributors from the community for their suggestions, bug reports and chemistry advices.
 Currently unimol-tools is maintained by Yaning Cui, Xiaohong Ji, Zhifeng Gao from DP Technology and AI for Science Insitution, Beijing.